 Protecting others is a good thing, right?
 How could protecting others ever be a bad thing?

 Protecting others can go sideways when we forget who The Protector is.
 There is only One who is able to protect 24/7.
 God is The Protector, not us.
 We are only a conduit of His protection.
 We’re able to protect in a healthy way only when we yoke up with The Protector.
 When God does the heavy lifting.

 Protecting others can go sideways when we are motivated by fear, rather than love.
 Fear can take us down paths God never asked us to take.
-Look at the problem before and fear us as two separate issues.
+Look at the problem itself and fear as two separate issues.
 Get rid of the fear, and we’ll be able address the issue with clarity.
-If we allow fear to hi-jack our protective nature, it can harm those we want to help.
+If we allow fear to hijack our protective nature, it can harm those we want to help.

 When our children were young, I saw an ungodly mindset in an individual who influenced our children.
 I made an unconscious decision that day… I would protect our children from that mindset.
 I erected an invisible wall of protection.
 A “no trespassing” sign.
 That wall was made out of fear.
 In the spiritual realm, I wrapped a protective arm around my children and said, “You shall not pass!”
 Children do need adults to advocate for them, but the motive for my actions was fear.
 Fear does not protect.
 Our “no trespassing” signs can be felt by others.
 The distrust they represent causes damage to our relationships.